The Ultimate Guide to SLI/SLO

 - Error Budget

-- We will update the values at the retrospective meeting.
+- Update the values at the time of the retrospective meeting.

 category